MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-PolicyConfig.md

 ```

 ### -ExtendTeamsDlpPoliciesToSharePointOneDrive
-The ExtendTeamsDlpPoliciesToSharePointOneDrive parameter enables the Teams DLP Policy to automatically extend protection to the content stored in OneDrive shared in 1:1 chats and content stored in SharePoint associated with Teams teams shared through channel chats.
+The ExtendTeamsDlpPoliciesToSharePointOneDrive parameter enables the Teams DLP Policy to automatically extend protection to the content stored in OneDrive shared in 1:1 chats and content stored in SharePoint associated with Teams shared through channel chats.
 Valid values are:

 - $true
 - $false